pvaldeshernandez/synthetic-brain-ages/README.md

 + DeepBrainNet_InceptionResnetv2.h5
 + DeepBrainNet_VGG16.h5

-Copy these files to [data](/data/slicesdir.csv) and rename them by substituting "DeepBrainNet" by "DBN" Note that mode models from https://upenn.app.box.com/v/DeepBrainNet/folder/120404890511 could be downloaded and line 43 of [train_model.py](/train_model.py)
+Copy these files to [data](/data/slicesdir.csv) and rename them by substituting "DeepBrainNet" with "DBN" Note that mode models from https://upenn.app.box.com/v/DeepBrainNet/folder/120404890511 could be downloaded and line 43 of [train_model.py](/train_model.py)

 To create the necessary variables first run